High School Extracurriculars to Join & How to Prioritize Them

 3. Look for the opportunity to make an impact

-While you’re exploring your different extracurricular options, try to get a feel of how much leeway each club or organization has for you to contribute something meaningful.
+While you’re exploring your different high school extracurricular activities, try to get a feel of how much leeway each club or organization has for you to contribute something meaningful.
 You don’t want to be in a club just for the sake of being in it, but rather you should have something worthwhile to tell colleges about your involvement–some big project you led or something you did for the club.
 Try to figure out which of the extracurriculars you are in has the best room for that kind of personal growth, and prioritize your extracurriculars accordingly.

 4. Be Mindful of Time Commitments